okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 1. In the left navigation menu, click on **Settings** which will display the **Basic** sub menu.
 1. Click **Basic**.
 In the **Basic settings** page do the following:
-  1. Set a value in the Privacy Policy URL for your application.
+  1. Set a value in the Privacy Policy URL for your app.
 If you don’t have one you can temporarily use:  `https://www.okta.com/privacy-policy/`.
   1. Click **Save Changes** at the bottom of the page.
 1. On the top of the dashboard screen, select the **In development** slider to